Federica-Martinelli/20598/README.md

 2. Folder __json_files__: Contains 2 files:
     *  __abi_v2.json__: TO BE COMPLETED
     *  __bytecode_v2.json__: TO BE COMPLETED
-3. File __Contributors_Information.txt__: File which contains the daily tasks carried out by the team to complete the project
+3. File __Contributors_Information.txt__: Contains the daily tasks carried out by the team to complete the project
-4. File __NGOs_Fintech.pdf__: File which contains the presentation/report which explains our project in a more complete way
+4. File __NGOs_Fintech.pdf__: Contains the presentation/report which explains our project in a more complete way